SwiftUI 4 is killing my open-source projects

 Thank you Apple!

-I hope that you found this post interesting.
-I would love to hear your thoughts and feedback, so feel free to comment in the Disqus section below or as a reply to this tweet.
+If you found this post interesting and would like to share your thoughts, ideas, feedback etc. please comment in the Disqus section below or reply to this tweet.